JMO Training (Interns and RMOs)

 The sessions are held each Thursday from 3pm to 5pm and offer JMOs the opportunity to expand their knowledge base in areas such as mental state examination, psychopharmacology, the Mental Health Act and Risk Management.
 The case based discussions and interactive nature of the teaching enhances the learning experience.

-JMO Group Supervision/Journal Club sessions occur each Friday 4.00pm - 5.00pm at the Mater Hospital (MHA Building Level 4).
+JMO supportive Supervision/Reflective Group sessions occur each Friday 4.00pm - 5.00pm at the Mater Hospital (MHA Building Level 4) and online for rural participants.

 Instructions for downloading the app are below: